python-attrs/attrs/CONTRIBUTING.rst

 First off, thank you for considering contributing to ``attrs``!
 It's people like *you* who make it is such a great tool for everyone.

+This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
-Here are a few guidelines to get you started (but don't be afraid to open half-finished PRs and ask questions if something is unclear!):
+But don't be afraid to open half-finished PRs and ask questions if something is unclear!

 Workflow